 It’s possible that your site will need to be redone or, at the bare minimum, receive a makeover.
 A good site on a strong content management system is a prerequisite to rolling out SEO.
 I’m hoping this only applies to the minority of people reading this post.
 If you have a really old HTML site built in DreamWeaver or the like, it’s time to bite the bullet and launch a new website.

 About 39% of sites on the internet are built in WordPress.
 This open source content management system is stable, well respected, flexible, fast, and mobile responsive, and there is an endless talent pool that can develop WordPress sites.
-If you’re long overdue, outsource a strong yet affordable WordPress shop and get a new and modern site built.
+If you’re long overdue, outsource to a strong yet affordable WordPress shop and get a new and modern site built.

 It’s unlikely your practice area pages are structured in an ideal format.
 But, I’ll cover that in the section of this article.